pabloluqueromero/TFG/Readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Welcome to my Bachelor's Final degree project.
-The aim is to explore different techniques for feature construction and selection using the logical operators : XOR, AND and OR to improve the performance of the NaiveBayes classifier.
+The aim is to explore different techniques for feature construction and selection using the logical operators : XOR, AND and OR to improve the performance of the Naive Bayes classifier.
 The three proposed algorithms correspond to the classes:
 <ul>
 <li>
 <strong>RankerLogicalFeatureConstructor</strong> - for the Hybrid Ranker-Wrapper.